-An existing maintainer can submit a pull request to the maintainers file.
+The project's maintainers will, from time-to-time, consider adding or removing a maintainer.
+An existing maintainer can submit a change set to the maintainers file.
 A nominated Contributor may become a Maintainer by a majority approval of the proposal by the existing Maintainers.
-Once approved, the change set is then merged and the individual is added to the maintainers group.

-Maintainers may be removed by explicit resignation, for prolonged inactivity (e.g. 3 or more months with no review comments), or for some infraction of the code of conduct or by consistently demonstrating poor judgement.
-A proposed removal also requires a majority approval.
+Once approved, the change set is then merged and the individual is added to (or alternatively, removed from) the maintainers group.
+Maintainers may be removed by explicit resignation, for prolonged inactivity (3 or more months), or for some infraction of the code of conduct or by consistently demonstrating poor judgement.
 A maintainer removed for inactivity should be restored following a sustained resumption of contributions and reviews (a month or more) demonstrating a renewed commitment to the project.